Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Facially reduced relaxation

-We begin with deriving a \SDP relaxation of our formulation in \cref{eq:BCQP}.
+We begin with deriving an \SDP relaxation of our formulation in \cref{eq:BCQP}.
 We start with a feasible vector $x\in \R^{kn}$ and set $ = $.
 We then lift the vector to a rank-$1$ matrix $Y_x:= ^T$.
-The convex hull of the lifted vertices of the feasible set of~\cref{eq:BCQP} yields an equivalent polyhedral set in $\Sno$.
-To obtain a convex relaxation, we relax the implicit nonconvex rank-$1$ constraint on $Y_x$ and linearize the objective function.
-After the lifting, we impose the constraints that we have from $x$ onto $Y$, e.g.,~the $0,1$ constraints $x_i^2-x_i=0$ become the $\arrow(Y_x)=e_0$ constraint
+The convex hull of the lifted vertices of the feasible set of~\cref{eq:BCQP} yields an equivalent polyhedral set in $\Sc^{N+1}$.
+It is difficult and expensive to find this polyhedral set.
+To obtain a tractable convex relaxation, we relax the implicit nonconvex rank-$1$ constraint on $Y_x$ and linearize the objective function.
+Let